khiemhuynh95/mobile-network-analysis-aws/README.md

 # Mobile Network Data Processing with AWS Cloud Services
 ![Architecture Diagram](diagram.png)

-This project leverages AWS cloud services to transform mobile network data for insightful analytics.
+This project leverages AWS cloud services to transform real-time mobile network data for insightful analytics.
 The workflow involves uploading CSV files to Amazon S3, which triggers a Lambda function to put records into a Kinesis DataStream.
 Subsequently, a Glue job implemented with PySpark consumes the stream, aggregates, and transforms the data, enabling comprehensive mobile network analytics based on parameters such as signal strength, GPS accuracy, and operator performance.

 ## Requirements